Skip to Main Content

 Scroll

-Production budgeting translates creative plans into detailed financial frameworks.
-In Mexico, where EFICINE provides tax incentives and the competitive peso exchange rate makes it one of the most cost-effective production destinations in North America, a well-constructed budget must optimize across these advantages alongside real crew rates in Mexico City, Guadalajara, and regional locations.
+Here is how this works in practice.
+Production budget work translates creative plans into detailed financial frameworks.
+In Mexico, where EFICINE gives tax incentives and the competitive peso exchange rate makes it one of the most cost-effective production destinations in North America, a well-constructed budget must optimize across these advantages alongside real crew rates in Mexico City, Guadalajara, and regional locations.

-We develop comprehensive production budgets based on current Mexican market data and industry experience.
-Our team works with your line producer to build accurate budgets reflecting real rates from Baja Studios and local equipment houses, STPC union crew rates, and appropriate contingencies for remote desert or jungle shoots.
+Here is the short of it.
+We develop full shoot budgets based on today's Mexican market data and industry experience.
+Our team works with your line producer to build accurate budgets reflecting real rates from Baja Studios and local gear houses, STPC union crew rates, and appropriate spares for remote desert or jungle shoots.

 Capabilities